 Most of my works are oil on linen.
 My interests include the human figure, the painting process, and art historical precedent.
-I use traditional techniques in my work with an interest in cultural continuity.
-I prefer depicting common human actions rather than those specific to a particular time or place, and artistic methods from earlier periods, which have survived to the present day, suit this kind of imagery.
+I use traditional materials and techniques in my work with an interest in cultural continuity.
+I prefer depicting common human actions rather than those specific to a particular time or place; artistic methods from earlier periods, which have survived to the present day, suit this kind of imagery.

-My recent series of paintings uses dense figure groups engaged in some sort of vaguely familiar narrative.
+My recent paintings depict dense figure groups engaged in some sort of vaguely familiar narrative.
 This use of multi-figured compositions developed from my study of manuscript paintings and relations between text and image in medieval books.

 I do not work from external sources or preliminary sketches.
 Rather, the mental and physical process of painting drives the work.
-I start with a particular formal concern, and the imagery develops through the painting process itself.
-Each layer of paint contributes to the subsequent layer until the final image emerges.
+The imagery develops through the painting process itself with each layer of paint contributing to the next layer until the final image emerges.